Setting up the AWS CLI - AWS Command Line Interface

 For general use, the aws configure or aws configure sso commands in your preferred terminal are the fastest way to set up your AWS CLI installation.
 Based on the credential method you prefer, the AWS CLI prompts you for the relevant information.
 By default, the information in this profile is used when you run an AWS CLI command that doesn't explicitly specify a profile to use.

-For more information on the credentials and config files, see Configuration and credential file settings.
+For more information on the credentials and config files, see Configuration and credential file settings in the AWS CLI.

 IAM Identity Center (SSO)

 This example is for AWS IAM Identity Center using the aws configure sso wizard.
-For more information, see Configure the AWS CLI to use IAM Identity Center token provider credentials with automatic authentication refresh.
+For more information, see Configuring IAM Identity Center authentication with the AWS CLI.

 $ aws configure sso SSO session name (Recommended): my-sso SSO start URL [None]: https://my-sso-portal.awsapps.com/start SSO region [None]:us-east-1 Attempting to automatically open the SSO authorization page in your default browser.
 There are 2 AWS accounts available to you. > DeveloperAccount, developer-account-admin@example.com (111122223333) ProductionAccount, production-account-admin@example.com (444455556666) Using the account ID 111122223333 There are 2 roles available to you. > ReadOnly FullAccess Using the role name "ReadOnly" CLI default client Region [None]: us-west-2 CLI default output format [None]: json CLI profile name [123456789011_ReadOnly]: user1